gitkraken/vscode-gitlens/walkthroughs/getting-started/12-plus.md

   <br/>New Worktrees
 </p>

-Even more features are coming soon, like a visual commit graph and integrations for GitHub Enterprise and GitLab repositories.
+Even more features are coming soon, like a visual commit graph and rich integrations with hosting services like GitHub Enterprise.